-Within English, pupils work on the four areas of Reading, Writing, Speaking and Listening.
-The fundamentals of Reading and Writing are continually re-visited through the teaching of grammar and spelling, through literary analysis, and through writing pieces which require them to use different styles and registers.
-There is also a strong emphasis on oral work throughout the English curriculum and pupils are taught to communicate with clarity, confidence and purpose in a variety of different forums.
+Within English, students work on the four areas of Reading, Writing, Speaking and Listening.
+The fundamentals of Reading and Writing are continually re-visited through the teaching of grammar, through literary analysis, and through writing pieces which require them to use different styles and registers.
+There is also a strong emphasis on oral work throughout the English curriculum and students are taught to communicate with clarity, confidence and purpose in a variety of different forums.
 They are also taught and encouraged to use ICT effectively to complement their work within English.

-With English Literature it is our policy to deepen each pupil’s understanding of texts by placing them in a wider context.
-Pupils are expected to undertake research concerning a text’s historical, generic and critical background – thereby gaining a better understanding of the moral and social issues within the novel, play or poem.
-We therefore encourage pupils to use the school library, local libraries, DVDs and the internet for background study, often setting them an individual topic to research and present.
+With English Literature it is our policy to deepen each student’s understanding of texts by placing them in a wider historical and literary context.
+Students are expected to undertake research, thereby gaining a better understanding of the moral and social issues within a novel, play or poem.
+We encourage students to use the school library and the internet for background study, often setting them an individual topic to research and present.

-We also have on our doorstep the BMS Resources Centre.
-This is run by a professional librarian who keeps the library frequently replenished with up-to-date children’s and adult fiction as well as non-fiction texts, newspapers and magazines.
+The English Faculty has its own designated area within the school, with eight classrooms equipped with ceiling-mounted projectors, and a faculty/seminar room used for some Sixth Form classes and clubs.
+We also have on our doorstep the BMS Library Resource Centre.
+This is run by a professional librarian who keeps the Library stocked with up-to-date children and adult fiction as well as non-fiction texts, newspapers and magazines.

 A Level Curriculum

-We offer both Literature, and Language & Literature at A level.
-100% A*-C pass rate at A-level English is the norm with a high proportion of A*/A grades.
+We offer both Literature, and Language and Literature at A Level.
+100% A*-C pass rate at A Level English is the norm, with a high proportion of A*/A grades.
 Both courses include coursework.
-This element requires independent study, giving the students an opportunity to pursue a particular interest, and is worth 20%.
+This element requires independent study, giving the students an opportunity to pursue a particular interest, and is worth 20% of their final grade.

 Students who show a suitable degree of flair, ability and interest in English Language or Literature are encouraged to consider applying to either Oxford or Cambridge.
-Each student is approached individually to establish whether he or she has an interest in pursuing this goal.
+Each student is approached individually to establish whether they have an interest in pursuing this goal.
 This information is collated and passed on by the beginning of the Easter term.
 If interested in applying, they will be encouraged to attend and to organise English Society meetings.